isabella232/docs-13/docs/guides/Using_translations.md

 Here you can now search for existing languages and add them to your collection.
 When clicking on the language abbreviation you set it as default.

 !!! hint " "
     You are also able to define custom locales!
-Get yourself a klingon website 🖖
+Get yourself a Klingon website 🖖

 <video controls>
   <source src="../NewLocale.mp4" type="video/mp4">